-Jack Wilson is an HVAC technician for a subcontractor on a large office building construction effort, a job he started three months ago.
+Jack Wilson is an HVAC technician for a subcontractor on an enormous office building construction effort, a job he started three months ago.
 As he enters the job site and checks in with the foreman, he calls up his work order on his smartphone and sees he has to inspect a heating unit on the fourth floor of the building.
-He climbs the newly built stairs and eventually finds the unit that is his charge for the morning.
-Normally, Jack services air conditioning equipment, so he has little experience on these heating units.
+Jack climbs the newly built stairs and eventually finds the group that is his charge for the morning.
+Usually, Jack services air conditioning equipment, so he has little experience in these heating units.

 Jack’s company has equipped him with Google Glass for this very circumstance, showing that the company has adopted the wearable mindset.
 He puts them on and says, “OK, Glass, call home office support.”
 The glasses connect him with Ken Roberts, a four-decade veteran of the company and an SME of heating units.
 Ken is fielding calls from all around the state and sharing his expertise with his colleagues out in the field.

 Jack takes the cover off of the heating unit and says, “OK, Glass, stream video.”
 In moments, Ken can see what Jack is looking at.
 “Hey, Ken, I need to do an inspection here, can you help me out?”
-At that point, Ken leads Jack through a step-by-step inspection as he tells him what to do by sharing his visual point of view and watching Jack’s actions.
-Throughout the entire inspection, they are collaborating with each other and eventually reach a successful outcome.
+At that point, Ken leads Jack through a step-by-step inspection as he tells him what to do by sharing his obvious point of view and watching Jack’s actions.
+Throughout the entire examination, they are collaborating and eventually reach a successful outcome.
 The rookie, Jack, has inspected the unit with Ken, an HVAC veteran.

-This is the world of enterprise wearables–delivering important information to a mobile and/or remote audience seamlessly into their workflow.
-No grasping a smartphone, no leaning over to touch a tablet, and no diverting of the eyes from the task at hand to a nearby screen.
-These wearables use case is being done today by businesses around the globe and with greater frequency to build and support a more effective workforce.
+This is the world of enterprise wearables–delivering critical information to a mobile and/or remote audience seamlessly into their workflow.
+With the wearables, there’s no grasping a smartphone, leaning over to touch a tablet, and no diverting of the eyes from the task at hand to a nearby screen.
+These wearables use case is being done today by businesses around the globe and with greater frequency to build and support a more productive workforce.

 For many, the technological category of “wearables” was first introduced with Google Glass, which was initially targeted to the consumer.
 More recently, the Apple Watch has brought a wearable to many wrists in the public marketplace.
 It comes as no surprise that innovative minds in the business world are developing ways to use these types of devices to help work get done faster, smarter and more efficiently.
 Glasses, watches, wristbands, headsets, and smart apparel are all part of the pioneering movement of wearable technology.
 It should also not be a shock that many of these companies were also quick to embrace the mobile platform, and are now using smartphones and tablets as every day required tools.

-In fact, having a strong background in mobile content delivery is helpful in implementing a wearables initiative as many of the same factors come into play such as technical requirements, user experience needs, user interface design, and contextual influences.
-Wearables and mobile devices often work together to deliver information so understanding both worlds is nearly essential.
+Having a strong background in mobile content delivery helps implement a wearables initiative as many of the same factors come into play, such as technical requirements, user experience needs, user interface design, and contextual influences.
+Wearables and mobile devices often work together to deliver information, so understanding both worlds is nearly essential.

 Wearables are making headway in a variety of use cases and industries.
 Let’s look at a few:

-Workers who need to navigate large storage facilities housing thousands of items are using smart glasses to locate, collect, and deliver their products.
-The glasses deliver information to the “pickers” such as an aisle and bay location, product number, product scanning, and order assembly steps.
+Workers who need to navigate extensive storage facilities housing thousands of items are using smart glasses to locate, collect, and deliver their products.
+The glasses provide information to the “pickers” such as an aisle and bay location, product number, product scanning, and order assembly steps.
 The glasses are replacing both paper-based processes and handheld devices.

 Physicians are wearing smart glasses while they are making their hospital or clinic rounds and talking to patients.
 This allows them to have more eye contact and personal interaction than older processes.
 The physicians can call up patient history and information and also record observations and directions all without sitting at a computer station and typing away at a keyboard.